 - Open an account by providing your personal information and completing the verification process.

 - Use fiat money, like the U.S. dollar, to fund your account.

 - Choose a cryptocurrency to buy.
 Usually, reputable cryptocurrencies such as Bitcoin and Ethereum are considered to be less risky than unknown currencies.

 - After purchasing cryptocurrencies, store them in a crypto digital wallet.

 If you’re a crypto newbie, trading crypto CFDs can be a perfect start for you.
 CFD Trading is a financial derivative through which traders can speculate on short-term price movements in the financial markets including forex, shares, commodities, and indices without having to buy any underlying assets.
-Contracts for the difference is a form of derivative trading, which means they derive their value from the market performance of the asset.
-Check How to Choose the Best Broker for Cryptocurrency Trading?
+Contracts for the difference are a form of derivative trading, which means they derive their value from the market performance of the asset.

 Trade Cryptocurrencies with AximTrade

 Now you can start cryptocurrency trading easily through AximTrade’s accounts.
-Open forex account in easy steps and get into the world of cryptocurrencies.
+Open a trading account in easy steps and get into the world of cryptocurrencies.

-AximTrade is a fast-growing brokerage service provider in the global markets dedicated to enable forex traders with easy-to-use technology, educational resources, technical analysis, varieties of forex bonus promotions, and a highly competitive trading environment with the best trading conditions.
+AximTrade is a fast-growing brokerage service provider in the global markets dedicated to enabling forex traders with easy-to-use technology, educational resources, technical analysis, and a highly competitive trading environment with the best trading conditions.
 Still not sure?
 Try our Copy Trade platform where you can copy trades of professional traders.